 The mating season changes depending on the sea turtle population.
 Most mate between June and September, but other groups can be found mating from March to June, depending on the ocean temperature.

-When mating, female turtles control the process.
-They mate in the water, and the female moves onto a beach above the high tide line and lays her eggs in a hole 11-22 inches deep.
+Upon reaching sexual maturity, the female turtle mates and moves onto a beach above the high tide line and lays her eggs in a hole 11-22 inches deep.
 She covers the eggs (which can range from 85 up to around 200) with sand again.
 She then returns to the ocean, leaving the young to hatch and make it into the water on their own.

 Threats

-The only creatures capable of feeding on sea turtles are larger sharks and human beings.
+Their primary threat are larger sharks and human beings.
 Tiger sharks are a common predator around the Hawaiian islands.
-As one would expect, the younger, smaller turtles are generally at greater risk than the mature adults.
-These smaller turtles may also be at threat from crabs and shorebirds.
+As one would expect, younger, smaller turtles are generally at greater risk than mature adults.
+These smaller turtles may also be threatened by crabs and shorebirds.
 They also suffer from parasites, like barnacles and leeches.

 Historically, sea turtles have been used as a resource.
-Their skin has traditionally been used for making leather products, and meat is considered a delicacy in some countries.
-Human activities, including poaching and egg harvesting, have been devastating to sea turtles populations.
+Their skin has traditionally been used to make leather products, and their meat is considered a delicacy in some countries.
+Human activities, including poaching and egg harvesting, have been devastating to green turtle populations.
+Ingestion of marine debris is another threat to all species of green turtles.
 Other threats like boat strikes, pollution, and climate change have also influenced population numbers.

-- Green sea turtles are also sometimes known as black turtles or Pacific green turtles.
+- Green turtles are also sometimes known as black turtles or Pacific green turtles.

 - They are the only species in the genus Chelonia.

-- Their named for the color of their fat, not the color of their shells.
+- These reptiles are named for the color of their fat, not the color of their shells.

 - They lay 85 to 200 eggs at one time.